gkaguirrelab/wasteSpatialFlicker/README.md

-# tomeSpatialStimuli
+# wasteSpatialFlicker
-Toolbox for generating and presenting visual stimuli
+Project code for generating and presenting visual stimuli

+Configure the code using [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox)